 The VA charging $10 makes $300 a week(minus expenses) and the one charging $20 makes $600.
 The more specific your specialty the more you’re services are worth.

 It’s not out of the ordinary for some services be worth $40-50 per hour.
 Or even $75 per hour.

 As you gain experience, raise your prices.
 It weeds out less-then-desirable clients.
 You end working with those you like helping.

-Lastly, by myself and others virtual assistants, it’s been observed the lower paying clients end up taking more work to manage.
-More assistance and guidance, slow paying, and less organization.
+Lastly, by myself and other virtual assistants, it’s been observed the lower-paying clients end up taking more work to manage.
+More assistance and guidance, slow-paying, and less organization.

 #4 Not having a consistent marketing strategy

 To find clients, you must market your virtual assisting business on a regular basis.
 Choose what social media site to focus on.